sirius1b/go-rate-limit/README.md

 ## ⚡ Overview

 `go-rate-limit` is a lightweight and easy-to-use rate limiting library for Go.
-Currently, it supports **Fixed Window** rate limiting, with more algorithms coming soon! 🚀
+Currently, it supports traditional rate limiting, with more algorithms coming soon! 🚀

 - ✅ **Simple API** – Minimal setup required.
 - ✅ **Thread-safe** – Designed for concurrent use.